eltonlanders/Computer-Vision/YOLOv5/README.md

 An example of a row (object) in the text file - 0 0.41768292682926833 0.3075396825396825 0.08231707317073171 0.05555555555555555 <br>

 Tool used for labelling - https://pypi.org/project/labelme/ <br>
+The tool outputs a JSON file with the correct annotation information.
+Convert this JSON to the required text format using the code "json_to_text.py". <br>